North Beach, San Francisco: History

 After the 1906 earthquake reconstruction, a large number of Italian immigrants created the Italian character of the neighborhood that still exists.
 Prominent Italian Americans that came from the neighborhood include baseball legend Joe DiMaggio who grew up in the neighborhood and briefly returned to live there with his wife Marilyn Monroe during the 1950s, as well as former San Francisco mayor and politician Joseph Alioto plus others from the prominent Alioto family.

 North Beach was home to the first lesbian bar in San Francisco, Mona's 440 Club.
 Mona Sargeant and her husband Jimmie opened Mona's in 1936 in a North Beach basement as a small underground bar celebrating the end of Prohibition.
 Once Mona's gained enough popularity between the gay community and tourists, the club moved to a much larger location at 440 Broadway Street.
 The club remained Mona's 440 until the mid-1950s.

+After World War II, and accelerated during the Korean War, the Italian American population has been moving out of the Little Italy sections of North Beach, Telegraph Hill, and Fisherman's Wharf due to suburbanization.

 During the 1950s, many of the neighborhood's cafes and bars became the home and epicenter of the Beat Generation and gave rise to the San Francisco Renaissance.
 The term "beatnik" originated from the scene here and was coined in a derogatory fashion by famed San Francisco Chronicle columnist Herb Caen.
 Many of that generation's most famous writers and personalities such as Jack Kerouac, Allen Ginsberg, Gregory Corso, Neal Cassady lived in the neighborhood.
 Another poet from this generation, Lawrence Ferlinghetti, founded the City Lights Bookstore on the corner of Broadway and Columbus that served as one of the main focal points of this generation.
 The location became a historical landmark in 2001.

 During the 1960s a notable night spot was The Committee, an improvisational theater group founded by alumni of The Second City in Chicago.
 The Committee opened April 10, 1963, at 622 Broadway in a 300-seat cabaret theater.

-The Broadway area also created innovations for the strip club industry.
+Broadway strip clubs descended from the venues of Sydney Town, Barbary Coast, Terrific Street, and the International Settlement.
 The Condor Club, on the corner of Columbus and Broadway, was opened in 1964 as America's first topless bar, which it is again today.
-The Lusty Lady was the first striptease club to be structured as a worker cooperative, which meant that it was managed by the dancers who worked at that peep-show establishment.
-Broadway strip clubs owe their legacy to the Barbary Coast, which was located just one block south on Pacific Street during the late 19th century.
+The Lusty Lady was the first striptease club to become a worker cooperative, managed by the dancers who worked at that peep-show establishment.